open-resource-discovery/provider-server/CONTRIBUTING.md

 ## TypeScript Coding Guidelines

-We enforce code style rules using [ESLint](https://eslint.org/).
+We enforce code style rules using [ESLint](https://eslint.org/) using [@sap/eslint-config](https://www.npmjs.com/package/@sap/eslint-config) as a base.
 Execute npm run lint to check your code for style issues.
 You may also find an ESLint integration for your favorite IDE [here](https://eslint.org/docs/user-guide/integrations).

 ## Development Setup